Normality in Abnormal Times

 During free time, various activities were organized.
 Despite the refugee children hiding in Le Chambon, there were moments of levity on the Plateau.
 Winter sports were very popular, especially because of the long winter.
 In the summer, the children played an assortment of sports and swam in the Lignon River.

-• The children at La Guespy children's home with their director
+Jewish children living at the La Guespy children's home in Le Chambon-sur-Lignon pose with their director, Juliette Usach (in glasses).